-This was how judicial and executive powers were first usurped from the people of Ghana (Africa), by a fraudulent act enacted outside the jurisdiction of Ghana (Africa).
-With this fraudulent jurisprudential powers they enacted a lands bill in 1897 to expropriate local lands to the British Crown, a move which was thwarted by revolutionaries: J.W. de Graft Johnson, Jacob Wilson Sey, J. P. Brown, J. E. Casely Hayford, and John Mensah Sarbah, who mobilized and rallied chiefs and the people of the Gold Coast against such fraudulent legislations.
+This was how judicial and executive powers were first usurped from the people of Ghana (Africa), by a fraudulent act enacted outside the jurisdiction of the Ghana (Africa).
+With this fraudulent jurisprudential powers they enacted a lands bill in 1897 to expropriation local lands to the British Crown, a move which was thwarted by revolutionaries: J.W. de Graft Johnson, Jacob Wilson Sey, J. P. Brown, J. E. Casely Hayford, and John Mensah Sarbah, who mobilized and rallied chiefs and the people of the Gold Coast against such fraudulent legislations.

 Their courage sowed the seed of decolonization and sense of nationalism.

-However, colonialism and its die hard attitudes like the attitudes of slavery, whose hangover still dominated behavior in certain parts of the western hemisphere provoked the likes of Kwame Nkrumah (from Ghana, Africa must unite), Nnamdi Azikiwe (NIgeria), Dedan Kimathi (Kenya), Patrice Lumumba (The Congo), Leopold Cedar Senghor (Senegal) Amilcar Cabral (Guinea Bissau), Chris Hani (South Africa) and the struggle against colonialism had to linger for over a century to come.
+However, colonialism and its die hard attitudes like the attitudes of slavery, whose hangover still dominates behavior in certain parts of the western hemisphere provoked the likes of Kwame Nkrumah (from Ghana, Africa must unite), Nnamdi Azikiwe (Nigeria), Dedan Kimathi (Kenya), Patrice Lumumba (The Congo), Leopold Cedar Senghor (Senegal) Amilcar Cabral (Guinea Bissau), Chris Hani (South Africa) and the struggle against colonialism had to linger for over a century to come.

 Contemporary African political independence headed by these great African leaders (mentioned above) was short lived.

-However, the political milestone in the modern history of Africa which sparked and propelled exponentially the economic and industrial growth of the continent started with Dr. Kwame Nkrumah (from Ghana) the first ever PEOPLE’S REPUBLIC leader; a black skinned man who declared on the Independence day of Ghana on 6th March, 1957 that “The Independence of Ghana is meaningless unless it is linked up with the total liberation of the African Continent.”
+However, the political milestone in the modern history of Africa which was sparked and propelled exponentially the economic and industrial growth of the continent started with Dr. Kwame Nkrumah (from Ghana) the first ever PEOPLE’S REPUBLIC leader, a black skinned man who declared on the Ghanaian Independence day on 6th March, 1957 that “The Independence of Ghana is meaningless unless it is linked up with the total liberation of the African Continent.”
 He was right when he said the black man is capable of managing his own affairs.
 In fact, no colonial regime prior to 1957 or any neocolonial regime post the 1966 coup, ever scratched the surface of the kind of rapid development Ghana, Guinea, Mali, Ethiopia (Allies of Nkrumah) witnessed between 1957-1966.

-Africa (West Africa) is over six (6) decades old since the declaration of political independence.
-Successive military governments have served under different jurisdictions/constitutions, which put our generation in the best position, endowed with information enough to dissect, analyze and better understand the systematic transition from colonialism of the recent past to today’s neo-colonialism, which represents the final and most dangerous stage of imperialism (Neo-Colonialism, the Last Stage of imperialism Kwame Nkrumah, 1965).
+Africa (West Africa) is over six (6) decades old since the declaration of political independence, successive governments military have served under different jurisdictions/constitutions, which put our generation in the best position, endowed with information enough to dissect, analyze and better understand the systematic transition from colonialism of the recent past to today’s neo-colonialism, which represents the final and most dangerous stage of imperialism (Neo-Colonialism, the Last Stage of imperialism Kwame Nkrumah, 1965).
 Imperialism yields nothing but a diminishing judicial, economic and political sovereignty of nations.

 Evolution of revolutionaries and revolutionary liberation gradually drowned the ship of Colonialism in most places in Africa.
 These revolutionary groups had the interest of the people at heart, and now the likes of Economic Freedom Fighters of South Africa, who are the proponents against neocolonial establishments, and championing a campaign to expropriate lands back to the original owners without compensation, The People power of Uganda, who are struggling to obliterate the Yoweri Museveni’s elites republic, The Economic Fighters League (Fighters) of Ghana’s struggle against the 1992 constitution, are all geared toward drowning the ship of neocolonialism.